Can you believe we’ve reached lesson eight already?

 We had tons of content in our site’s archives – A LOT.
 Which meant we had loads of correlated data (page views, traffic, social shares, and so on).

 To get to all that data, you could use the combined power of several tools like:

 - Screaming Frog

 - URL Profiler

-It’s a feature that webmasters, agencies, consultants can all use to free their time and streamline their workflow.
+It’s a feature that webmasters, agencies, consultants can all use to free up their time and streamline their workflow.

 This way, you avoid having your data scattered across multiple spreadsheets and documents.
-As a result, you avoid wasting precious time trying to make some sense out of all that chaos.
+As a result, you avoid wasting precious time trying to make some sense of all that chaos.

 You have all your information in one place and get a clear X-ray of your content.